mjfinkel/mjfinkel.github.io/README.md

   <body>
     <div>
       <h2>About Me</h2>
-      <p>I am a third year college student from the Chicagoland area currently studying computer science at the University of Michigan.
+      <p>I am a third year undergraduate student from the Chicagoland area currently studying computer science at the University of Michigan.
 I am also an experienced videographer with a demonstrated history of working in the newspaper industry and for my school.
 I am currently looking for a software related internship for the summer 2024 season.</p>
     </div>
     <div>
       <h2>Significant Programming Projects</h2>